rails-girls-summer-of-code/summer-of-code/guide/projects.md

 ---
 <h1>Becoming a Project Mentor</h1>

-<p>You wish to support women working full-time on Open Source projects for three months, want to help newcomers get into Open Source and plan to submit your project?
-Here is some general information about your role as a mentor, as well as guidelines for the submission; RGSoC is a remote and distributed program, so you can get involved from anywhere, as long as you have access to the internet. </p>
+<p>You wish to support women working full-time on Open Source projects for three months, want to help newcomers get into Open Source and plan to submit your project? </p>
+<p>Here is some general information about your role as a mentor, as well as guidelines for the submission; RGSoC is a remote and distributed program, so you can get involved from anywhere, as long as you have access to the internet. </p>

 <strong>Note: we welcome project submissions in any programming language! </strong>